Public Works Yard Updates (Nanaimo Operations Centre)

 Approximate Community Population 107,000

-The Public Works facilities have exceeded staff capacity and considerable efforts have been made to accommodate increasing needs by converting unsuitable spaces or adding additional trailer units to create working room.
+The Public Works facilities are well beyond their useful life.
+They have exceeded staff capacity and considerable efforts have been made to accommodate increasing needs by converting unsuitable spaces or adding additional trailer units to create room.
 The overall result is a facility that struggles or fails to meet existing operational needs, environmental regulations, as well as building code or accessibility and gender equity considerations.

-With the population of Nanaimo expected to be in the range of 126,000-141,000 in 25 years, there will be a substantial increase in the demand for services that cannot feasibly be met with the existing facility.
+With the population of Nanaimo expected to be in the range of 126,000-141,000 in 25 years, there will continue to be a substantial increase in the demand for services and the people that deliver those services will need adequate facilities to complete their jobs.

 Contact Information